 Whether you're a Christian or non-Christian, SOUL MATTERS was written with you in mind.
 I hope you enjoy and are blessed by the content found within its pages.
 Thank you for allowing me a chance to deposit something positive into your lives.
 May God continually bless you!

-Yolonda Tonette Sanders is an author, speaker, and the founder and CEO of Yo Productions, LLC.
+Yolonda Tonette Sanders, Ph.D., is an author, speaker, and founder and CEO of Yo Productions, LLC.

 Yolonda was seeking to do something more purposeful in life when she began drafting her first novel, SOUL MATTERS.
 Her desire was to share a positive and inspirational message about God's love and forgiveness.
 Despite the fact that she knew absolutely nothing about writing novels at that time, she did so by faith, believing that God would open the doors for her story to be shared and He did.
 In 2004, she signed her first publishing contract.

 Since the release of her first book, Yolonda has continued to flourish in her writing.
-She has traveled the country for various book signing events and speaking engagements, appearing on radio, television and in nation-wide periodicals.
-In 2008, Yolonda founded Yo Productions, LLC - a theatrical and literary entertainment company - in order to launch a stage adaptation she'd written of her debut title.
+She has traveled the country for various book signing events and speaking engagements, appearing on radio, television, and in nationwide periodicals.
+In 2008, Yolonda founded Yo Productions, LLC - a theatrical entertainment and literary services company - in order to launch a stage adaptation she'd written of her debut title.

 Other Yo Productions Staff: